NuggMD

 How to Make Cannabis Sugar: The Ultimate Guide

 Like butter and coconut oil, cannabis-infused sugar is a delicious way of infusing cannabis into your everyday life.
-The term “sugar” is also used in reference to cannabis as a type of concentrate or extract.
+However, term “sugar” is also used in reference to cannabis as a type of concentrate or extract

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.